Outliers1106/SIFLoc/README.md

   # standalone evaluation
   bash scripts/run_eval.sh
   ```
-Inside scripts, there are some parameter settings that can be adjusted during pre-training/training/evaluation.
+Inside scripts, there are some parameter settings that can be adjusted for pre-training/training/evaluation.

 # [Script description](#contents)